BearStudio/cowat/README.md

 ## Usage with Slack

-> :warning: You should be a collaborator of the application to get the Slack id and secret.
-Ask @yoannfleurydev for access if
+1. Update `.env` file with the `SLACK_CLIENT_ID` and `SLACK_CLIENT_SECRET` values form the [Slack App Credentials page](https://api.slack.com/apps/A04L6MV7BUH)
-> you haven't one yet.
+> ⚠️ You should be a collaborator of the application to get the Slack id and secret.
+Ask @yoannfleurydev for access if you haven't one yet.

-1. Install ngrok `brew install --cask ngrok`
+2. Install ngrok `brew install --cask ngrok`
-2. Run `ngrok http 3000` or any other port on which you start your frontend
+3. Run `ngrok http 3000` or any other port on which you start your frontend
-3. Update the [**Redirect URLs**](https://api.slack.com/apps/A04L6MV7BUH/oauth?) with the URL that ngrok gives you
+4. Update the [**Redirect URLs**](https://api.slack.com/apps/A04L6MV7BUH/oauth?) with the URL that ngrok gives you
-4. Make sure to update `.env` file with the new values `NEXTAUTH_URL` value given by ngrok
+5. Make sure to update `.env` file with the new values `NEXTAUTH_URL` value given by ngrok
-5. Make sure you use the application on the ngrok URL so that Slack where you came from.
+6. Make sure you use the application on the ngrok URL so that Slack where you came from.
-6. I think that's it, enjoy Slack signin.
+7. I think that's it, enjoy Slack signin.

 ## What's next?
 How do I make an app with this?